stellar/stellar-protocol/ecosystem/sep-TBD.md

 ## Design Rationale
 A key component of a flourishing digital goods marketplace is interoperability.
 That drives all of the design decisions in this SEP, especially the fact that it's an informational SEP rather than a standard.
 The [first section](#minting-digital-goods) is a set of best practices for a _particular_ set of needs in creating digital goods.
 There is no "one size fits all" way to do this.
 The [second section](#representing-digital-goods) adds some extremely flexible fields to SEP-1 to accomodate the fact that digital goods can be anything.

-It's worth noting that the idea of "ownership" described throughout the SEP--- ownership of an asset and its relationship to owning the respective digital good---is a little diluted: neither the network nor a standard can make any claims about _legitimacy_ of the digital good itself.
+It's worth noting that the idea of "ownership" described throughout the SEP—ownership of an asset and its relationship to owning the respective digital good—is a little diluted: neither the network nor a standard can make any claims about _legitimacy_ of the digital good itself.
 Owning a unit of the Stellar asset representing your digital good is a way to establish a _relationship_ between buyer and seller that is _linked_ to the digital good, nothing more.

 ## Security Concerns